-- Are the Eumedion principles for a sound remuneration policy for members of the management board of Dutch listed companies (Appendix 1) complied with to a sufficient extent? - Are the provisions of the Dutch corporate governance code with regard to the remuneration of members of the management board (paragraph II.2) being applied to a sufficient extent and/or are arguments that are acceptable to institutional investors provided for non-compliance with the provisions of the code?
+- Has the company taken into account the Eumedion principles for a sound remuneration policy for members of the management board of Dutch listed companies (Appendix I)? - Are the provisions of the Dutch corporate governance code with regard to the remuneration of members of the management board (paragraph II.2) being applied to a sufficient extent and/or are arguments that are acceptable to institutional investors provided for non-compliance with the provisions of the code?